HSU-ANT/beaqlejs/README.md

 ## 5.1 Setup ##

-1. Upload the file `web_service/beaqleJS_Service.php` to a webserver.
-Create a folder named `results/` next to the PHP script and make sure that the webserver has write permissions on it.
+1. Verify that the `/web_service/beaqleJS_Service.php` file is uploaded to the root folder of your webserver next to the other BeaqleJS files.
+Create a folder `/web_service/results/` and make sure that the webserver has write permissions on it.

 2. Try to execute the script in your browser.
-For example, point your browser to `http://yourdomain.com/mysubfolder/beaqleJS_Service.php`.
+For example, point your browser to `http://yourdomain.com/web_service/beaqleJS_Service.php`.
 The script performs a self-test and checks PHP version and write permission of the `results/` folder.

-3. Enable online submission in the BeaqleJS config (`"EnableOnlineSubmission": true`) and set the `BeaqleServiceURL` to `http://yourdomain.com/mysubfolder/beaqleJS_Service.php`.
+3. Enable online submission in the BeaqleJS config (`"EnableOnlineSubmission": true`).
+If necessary, adjust the `BeaqleServiceURL` to point to the location where the `beaqleJS_Service.php` can be found.
+Note that the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) in almost every web browser forbids a cross-site result transmission without additional configuration of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 ## 5.2 Security ##